djmgit/resty-asap-proxy/README.md

 I will use the request url ```http://127.0.0.1:8080/proxy/myservice.mycompany.com/api/home/1``` for running through the request flow.

-- One receive the request, resty-asap-proxy will execute the lua-resty-asap module lua script.
+- On receiving the request, resty-asap-proxy will execute the lua-resty-asap module lua script by calling the desired module function.

 - The lua script will capture the request_uri and will extract the following things from it:
     - the upstream service host name - myservice.mycompany.com
     - The upstream service uri - /api/home/1
-    - The asap issuer which is basically the first part of the host name (pqdn) as of now - myservice
+    - The asap audience which is basically the first part of the host name (pqdn) as of now - myservice

 - The lua script then invokes a python script which uses ```asap-authentication-python``` library to generate the asap token.
 The required asap private key, asap issuer and audience is passed to the py script from lua via stdin.
 The lua script itself gets the asap issuer and asap private key from env